PalMassimo/learning-background/Linux/Notes.md

 ### Process Managment

-#### Background
 To stop a process that runs in the background, press `^Z`.

 To don't terminate a process when closing the console use `nohup process &`.
 The `nohup` commands tells the shell to don't send any signal to stop the command.
-Alternatively, we can use `nohup process > /dev/null 2>&1 &`.
+Everytime we run `nohup` command it creates `nohup.out` to store information about the process.
+Alternatively, we can use `nohup process > /dev/null 2>&1 &` to have a minimal printings.

 To prioritize a process use `nice` command.
 The _niceness_ scale goes from -20 to 19: the lower the number, the higher is the priority.